MHickey2/Where-Evil-Dwells/README.md

 ## Introduction <a name="introduction"></a>
 Where Evil Dwells is a Text Based Adventure for a Command Line Interface.
 It is utilizing the python language.
 The Game is a murder mystery based in a Creepy House.
 The Player acts as the protagonist and will drive the direction of the game.
 The decision making will allow the player to interact with characters and can experience different scenarios according to their choices.
 This is an original story based on the vintage horror/thriller genre with inspiration from the classic movie, 'Murder by Death'.
-The goal of the game is to make it to the end of the game alive aand be able to get the inheritance on offer.
-The hope is that the game will offer the player an interactive and fun experience, that they can repeat and experience it differently depending on different choices.
+The goal of the game is to make it to the end of the game alive and be able to claim the inheritance.
+The hope is that the game will offer the player an interactive and fun experience, that they can repeat and experience differently each time they play

 <br/>